^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Angina - one of the forms of streptococcal infection with the localization of the inflammatory process in the lymphoid tissue of the oropharynx, mainly in the palatine tonsils.
-Accompanied by intoxication, fever, sore throat and regional lymph nodes.
+Angina is one of the forms of streptococcal infection with localization of the inflammatory process in the lymphoid tissue of the oropharynx, mainly in the palatine tonsils.
+It is accompanied by intoxication, fever, sore throat and reaction of regional lymph nodes.

 Angina is a very common disease in childhood.
-In practical work, it is necessary to distinguish angina as an independent disease and sore throat, arising from the background of another infectious disease.
+In practical work, one should distinguish between angina as an independent disease and angina that occurs against the background of another infectious disease.

-Streptococcal angina is isolated in an independent nosological form, but in children it usually appears as a complication of acute respiratory viral infection or as a result of exacerbation of chronic tonsillitis.
+Streptococcal tonsillitis is considered an independent nosological form, but in children it usually occurs as a complication of acute respiratory viral infections or as a result of an exacerbation of chronic tonsillitis.

 ICD-10 code